 Check out the axes at the Onninen wholesaler

-What steel to choose an ax from?
+What steel should you choose an axe from?

 Choosing the right type of axe

 You can choose from two main types of axes.
-The first type are carpenter's axes - compact, handy, light and easy to use, equipped with a strong blade and a solid handle.
+The first type is carpenter's axes - compact, handy, light and comfortable to use, equipped with a strong blade and a solid handle.
 They are used in carpentry and forestry work.
 They are often used by carpenters, roofers and sculptors.
 They are distinguished by a straight cutting edge, which allows for precise work with wood, e.g. carving and even cutting of wood along its entire length.

 Axes at the Onninen wholesaler